usaarhat/wwc/resources/completed-notebooks/nltk-session-1-complete.md

 ### Challenge!

-Create a function called `common_Words()` and use it to compare the 15 most common words of four of the texts in the NLTK book.
+Create a function called `common_words()` and use it to compare the 15 most common words of four of the texts in the NLTK book.
 Discuss what you found with your neighbour.

 As well as counting individual words, we can count other features of vocabulary, such as how often words of different lengths occur.
 We do this by putting together a number of the commands we've already learned.